mirror of

 "source": [

-"Its also possible to use a different function in the upper and lower triangles to emphasize different aspects of the relationship."
+"It’s also possible to use a different function in the upper and lower triangles to emphasize different aspects of the relationship."

 ]